eredmiles/Fraud-Corruption-Detection-Data-Science-Pipeline-DSSG2015/README.md

 #PIPELINE FOR DETECTION FRAUD CORRUPTION AND COLLUSION IN WORLD BANK CONTRACTS

 ##Setup Instructions
-- Git clone [url]
+- Git clone this repo.

 You will run full_pipeline.sh to do EVERYTHING!
+More information in WorldBank2015/Code/data_pipeline_src/README.md

 - Install Anaconda python (see instructions [here](http://docs.continuum.io/anaconda/install#linux-install)
 - Setup PostgreSQL database: